By Nicole Buckler

 Galway is known as the City of 14 tribes, and these Anglo-Norman tribes invaded Ireland and worked together to take control of the wealthy sea port of Galway.
 The De Burgos took a keen interest in the province of Connaught.
 With the full blessing of Henry II of England, they wrestled the land from the native Irish.
 Once the De Burgo family had established themselves in the area, many of their allies of Norman descent followed the De Burgos to this part of Ireland.
 These merchant families made huge profits from one of Europe’s richest sea ports, and they had supreme control over Galway for the next two centuries.

 This historic Irish castle ruin is the stuff renovators dream of.
 It has mind-boggling views of the Atlantic, and sits on 45 acres of lush land with sea shore frontage.
 It dates from the late 18th century, and sits on Bantry Bay, one of the deepest and most beautiful natural harbours in the world.
-This place is fabulous, mystical and unique and represents a unique development opportunity.
-It is 1 hour from Killarney.
+This place is fabulous, mystical and unique.
 And the good news is that the restoration job wouldn’t be like some sort of extreme sport.
 The castle operated as a resort until the late 1970s but has since fallen derelict.
 However this doesn’t mean that there are 3 centuries of damage to undo.